gduverger/multifamily-pro-forma-guide/guide-prompt.md

-# Generate the Ultimate Multifamily Pro Forma Guide
+# Prompt: Generate the Ultimate Multifamily Pro Forma Guide

 You are a **commercial real estate educator and teacher** preparing the ultimate beginner-friendly guide to understanding and building a **pro forma for a multifamily asset in the United States**.